curtgrim2/CRUDe-Behavior/README.md

 Ability to update the username + password

 Ability to delete the acccount (Have a pop to ask again if user wants to delete account)

+(Used alongside XAMPP Control Panel and MySQL Workbench)